FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ## Spaces, tabs and white spaces

-### Indent
+### Indentation
-Code indent must use tabs.
+Code indentation must use tabs.

 ### Alignment

-Once the code is indented, it might be useful to align it to ease the reading.
-In that case, use spaces.
+Once the code has been correctly indented, it might be useful to align it for ease of reading.
+In that case, please use spaces.

 ```php
 $result = a_function_with_a_really_long_name($param1, $param2,